datta-TG/Node.js/README.md

 # Install Node.js in IBM Cloud

+This documentation will guide you on how to install Node.js on the IBM Cloud using the Kubernetes Service.
+Simple and effective so you can start programming with it.

 ## Pre-requisites

 You must have an account created in IBM Cloud.
 The account needs to be either be *Pay-As-You-Go* or *Subscription*.
 Click [here](https://cloud.ibm.com/docs/account?topic=account-accounts "here") to read more.